jamespeterschinner/async_v20/doc/source/beyond_getting_started.rst

 So you have read :ref:`tutorial` and need to know more.

-Your fist issue is knowing what methods to use.
+Your first issue is knowing what methods to use.

 The :ref:`api-docs` contains all the exposed methods :term:`async_v20` provides.